linusnorton/ljn.io/_posts/2018-12-05-using-directed-acyclic-graphs-to-store-transfer-patterns.md

 A->C = [A->B->C, A->C]
 ```

-This approach is simple but not memory efficient.
+This approach is simple, but not memory efficient.
 Travelling from A to E and travelling from A to C share much of the same information.
 Stored as a tree this information becomes:

 ```
     A